cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Foundations of Cybersecurity/Module_1.md

 As I begin my cybersecurity journey, I am curious and excited at the same time about the broader areas of security I might encounter along my journey.

 ## Evidence of Completion
-Course: Google Cybersecurity Professional Certificate
+- Course: Google Cybersecurity Professional Certificate | Foundations of Cybersecurity
-Module: Welcome to the Exciting World of Cybersecurity
+- Module 1: Welcome to the Exciting World of Cybersecurity
-Status: Completed
+- Status: Completed
-Completion Date: June 17, 2026
+- Completion Date: June 17, 2026

 ## Next Steps
 Continue Course 1 Module 2